- House in Multiple Occupation (HMO)

 From 1st October 2018 all HMO's with five or more occupants forming two or more households, regardless of the number of storeys, will be subject to HMO Licencing.
 If you own or manage a HMO that meets the new criteria for mandatory licensing you must apply for a licence before 1st October 2018.

 A fee will be charged.
-This will be £475 per application, with a reduction of £60 for second or further applications made at the same time, or if the applicant is a member of a recognised landlords' association.
+This will be £560 per application, reduced to £449.00 for second or further applications made at the same time.

 You must be a fit and proper person to hold the licence.